 Let me share with you from a wonderful man I look forward to meeting when I get to heaven, the Swedish Reverend Hammarsten.
 He writes about Ephesians 5:18-21.
-I have greatly reduced his devotional for this day:
+If you’ll pardon my efforts, I have greatly reduced his devotional for this day:

 “. . .
 The Gatherings of God’s children easily become spiritless.
 The time is consumed in unprofitable conversation.
 They do not always “redeem the time” when they come together.
 Then, having whiled away the meeting, they perhaps sing a song as a pretense to cover the mischief, but . . . even singing can put God’s Spirit to flight. . .
 Hence in connection with singing, Paul exhorts the Christians to thank God in [and FOR] all things, and submit themselves one to another. . .
 But how can I sing?
 Begin by thanking God, thanking Him for everything.
 All that He sends you is worthy of praise.

 Begin to thank Him, and you will soon sing.“

 Do you realize why God wants you to thank Him FOR everything?
 It doesn’t always makes sense to me, but, because He works counter-intuitively, I’m willing to go on a little faith.

 I’m like you!
 I would rather complain about the things that are in my life that I do not like.
 So it does not make sense to thank God for the difficulty (or difficult person/s).
 But amazingly, when I thank him FOR that thing, person, etc. He gives me a peace which completely transcends my understanding.

 You probably recognize those words from Philippians 4:6-7, but what is often missed in that passage is the strong admonition to “Thank the Lord.”
 Some would argue that when you dissect the sentence it actually says, “be thankful for that which makes you anxious.”